-In accordance with the terms of a subcontracting agreement signed with Smithkline in December 1996, the Company recognized as revenues from product sales a total amount of \$120,000 in 2004 and \$102,000 in 2005.
-This agreement ceased in 2005 as the Company exited from this activity.
+In accordance with the terms of a subcontracting agreement signed with Smithkline in December 1996, the Company recognized as revenues from product sales a total amount of \$102,000 in 2005.
+This agreement ceased in 2005 as the Company de-emphasized this activity.

-In accordance with the terms of a supply agreement signed with GlaxoSmithKline in December 2004 for the manufacture of Coreg CR microparticles, the Company recognized as revenues from product sales a total amount of \$2,083,000 in 2006.
+In accordance with the terms of a supply agreement signed with GlaxoSmithKline in December 2004 for the manufacture of Coreg CR microparticles on a cost plus basis, the Company recognized as revenues from product sales a total amount of \$2,083,000 in 2006 and \$19,768,000 in 2007.
+Costs include all amounts attributable to the availability of production capacity for the manufacture of Coreg CR microparticles such as direct and indirect labor, materials, outside services and overhead.
 No sales of this product were made in 2005.